Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Windows.md

 - ✅ **Native Windows application** - Feels like a built-in Windows program
 - ✅ **Open PDFs directly** - Double-click any PDF to open in Stirling-PDF
-- ✅ **Works completely offline** - No internet required after installation
+- ✅ **Sign in to start** - Choose Stirling Cloud or your self-hosted server on first launch (required before using tools)
+- ✅ **Processes files locally after sign-in** - All your PDF processing stays on your device
 - ✅ **All features included** - Every PDF tool available
 - ✅ **Automatic updates** - Stay current with latest features
 - ✅ **Better performance** - Optimized for Windows